 Patients who suffer from unconscious, nighttime teeth grinding and clenching, bruxism, may believe this is just a harmless bad habit.
 However, when left untreated, bruxism can lead to significant dental wear or damage including chipped, cracked, and fractured teeth.
 To protect patients’ teeth from this unconscious damage, we recommend a custom-crafted nightguard.
 These oral appliances are shaped to fit patients’ smiles comfortably, allowing for unobstructed breathing and speaking while the appliance is worn.
 Most importantly, the nightguards place a barrier between patients’ teeth protecting them from potential damage.

-Sports related injuries are the leading cause of tooth loss for patients under the age of 25, and more than half of sports injuries involve the face.
+Sports-related injuries are the leading cause of tooth loss for patients under the age of 25, and more than half of sports injuries involve the face.
 That’s why our team and the American Academy of Sports Medicine encourage patients to wear mouthguards when participating in any athletic activity where their smiles may come in contact with other players, hard surfaces, or sports equipment.
-Store bought guards provide some protection for patients, but they are not as comfortable or effective as the custom-crafted sportsguards available from our team.
+Store-bought guards provide some protection for patients, but they are not as comfortable or effective as the custom-crafted sports guards available from our team.

 Oral Cancer Screenings

 As teeth develop, ingested fluoride found in tap water and other foods and beverages we consume strengthens the developing enamel.
 Once teeth erupt from the gums, topical fluoride is necessary to fortify enamel and protect patients from potential damage caused by decay.
-Fluoridated toothpastes and mouthwashes may offer adequate fluoride for many patients, but for those in need of additional help, we offer topical fluoride treatments as part of six month checkups.
+Fluoridated toothpaste and mouthwashes may offer adequate fluoride for many patients, but for those in need of additional help, we offer topical fluoride treatments as part of six-month checkups.
 We typically recommend fluoride treatment for young patients, but we may also encourage adults who are prone to decay to receive topical fluoride applications.